Additional Things to Keep In Mind When Looking for a Pure-Bred Dog

 Denotes breeders who may have puppies and/or older bassets available or puppies are on the way.
 The webmaster, however, can not guarantee the accuracy of this information.

 The AKC Breeder of Merit Banner above denotes BHCSC Member Breeders who have qualified and applied for the AKC Breeder of Merit Program and have been accepted by the AKC.
-To find out if a breeder is an AKC Breeder of Merit CHECK HERE.
+There are also different levels of BOM based on the number of AKC Champions a breeder has produced and other criteria.

 IMPORTANT NOTE: AKC registration in no way relates to the quality of a dog.
 Puppy buyers need to be vigilant in their investigation of ANY breeder.
 Visit their facility and look at their dogs.
 Ask the breeder to show you how well their breeding stock and puppies match the AKC Standard for Basset Hounds.
 Make sure that the breeder stands behind their puppies and will be there to assist you.